openresty/lua-nginx-module/README.markdown

 This is functionally identical to the previous examples.

-The `share_all_vars` option can control whether to share nginx variables among the current request and the new subrequest.
-If this option is set to `true`, then the subrequest can see all the variable values of the current request while the current requeset can also see any variable value changes made by the subrequest.
+The `share_all_vars` option controls whether to share nginx variables among the current request and new subrequests.
+If this option is set to `true`, then the current request and associated subrequests will share the same Nginx variable scope.
+Hence, changes to Nginx variables made by a subrequest will affect the current request.
-Note that variable sharing can have unexpected side-effects and lead to confusing issues, use it with special care.
-So, by default, the option is set to `false`.

-Here is an example for the `share_all_vars` option:
+Care should be taken in using this option as variable scope sharing can have unexpected side effects.
+The `args`, `vars`, or `copy_all_vars` options are generally preferable instead.

+This option is set to `false` by default

     location /other {